Samurai Shodown Sen: Development

 On December 13, 2007, the official website to accompany the game was created, along with a bulletin of four locations sites: Tokyo, Kanagawa, Osaka, and Chiba.
 Testing began on December 20 and ended on December 24.
 The official website also confirmed an eventual release in 2008.
 The first overseas location testing took place in Hong Kong during December 20–21.
 Along with this announcement came the game's international title.
 Aoi Nanase, character designer to the series' first original video animation, reported in her personal blog that the official staff intended to make a great departure from the Makai and were aiming for a Sengoku period effect.

-On February 9, 2008 the third location testing ad was listed on the Japanese official site at four different locations.
+On February 9, 2008 the third location testing ad was listed on the Japanese official site at four locations.
 Testing began February 14 and ended on February 19, intended to be the final round of testing.
 Also at this time, a tentative release date was listed as "Spring 2008" (later than the previously stated release date) in Japanese arcades on the Hong Kong SNK Playmore site.

 On March 3, 2008 an English location test was announced for the US.
 The test was a one-day event from noon until 6:00 on March 8.
 Director of SNK Neogeo USA Consumer's Marketing Department, Mark Rudolph, said eventual home release was anticipated to be made on current next gen consoles.
 Similar beta testing was also performed in Mexico on March 14.

 The main artist for the Samurai Shodown 64 series and Samurai Shodown: Warriors Rage, Senri Kita, is the official illustrator for this game.

+The American Xbox 360 release was originally set for November 2009 in North America.